Client: Landid

 Lessons and Next Steps:

-ADW’s carbon accounting analysis has provided the client with an estimate that 6,383 tonnes of carbon equivalent are being saved by choosing a refurbishment as oppose to a new build option.
+ADW’s carbon accounting analysis has provided the client with an estimate that 6,383 tonnes of carbon equivalent are being saved by choosing a refurbishment as opposed to a new build option.
 We have calculated that this is equivalent to carbon capture by 16 hectares of mixed native species forest.
-(A young 1 hectare wood with mixed native species can lock up 400 tonnes of carbon in trees, roots and soil).
+(A young 1-hectare wood with mixed native species can lock up 400 tonnes of carbon in trees, roots and soil).